openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_enrollment.rst

   Data about course enrollment is available from edX Insights.
 You can access Insights for your course from the LMS: after you select **Instructor** to access the instructor dashboard, follow the link in the banner at the top of each page.
-For more information, see :ref:`insights:Using edX Insights`.
+For more information, see `Using edX Insights`_.

 .. _view_enrollment_count: